Dr. Dennis’ Candida Diet

 - Stop the Fungus/Candida/Yeast from growing and spreading.

-- Using the attached diet will help to accomplish this goal.
+- Using the attached diet will likely help to accomplish this goal.

 - Replace the Fungus/Candida/Yeast with healthy gut bacteria (normal flora).
 An abundance of healthy bacteria in the gut kills the yeast and keeps it at an acceptable level by competing for food, as well as by re-colonizing your digestive tract with normal bacterial flora.
 As the healthy flora populate your gut, your immune function increases (85% of the body’s immune system is represented by the gut), you have better nutrient absorption, inflammation decreases, and troublesome GI symptoms decrease or are eliminated.
 To regain your healthy gut flora, you must add probiotic supplements to your diet.
 A high-quality probiotic supplement that contains a variety of cultures is essential to your treatment success.
 The goal is to supplement with 50-450 billion colonies twice a day depending on Candida severity.